mac-a-r0ni/liveslak/README.txt

   -f|--force                 Ignore most warnings (except the back-out).
   -h|--help                  This help.
   -i|--infile <filename>     Full path to the ISO image file.
+  -l|--lukshome <name>       Custom path to the containerfile for your LUKS
+                             encrypted /home (slhome by default).
   -o|--outdev <filename>     The device name of your USB drive.
-  -p|--persistence <name>    Custom name of the 'persistence' directory/file.
+  -p|--persistence <name>    Custom path to the 'persistence' directory
-                             If it does not exist yet, create it manually.
+                             or containerfile (persistence by default).
   -r|--refresh               Refresh the USB stick with the ISO content.
                              No formatting, do not touch user content.
   -s|--scan                  Scan for insertion of new USB device instead of
                              providing a devicename (using option '-o').
   -u|--unattended            Do not ask any questions.
   -v|--verbose               Show verbose messages.
-  -w|--wait<number>          Add <number> seconds wait time to initialize USB.
+  -w|--wait <number>         Add <number> seconds wait time to initialize USB.
+  -y|--layout <x,x,x,x>      Specify partition layout and sizes (in MB).
+                             Default values: '1,100,-1,' for 3 partitions,
+                             the '-1' value for partition 3 meaning 'use all remaining space',
+                             and an empty 4th value means 'do not reserve free space for a custom 4th partition'.
   -C|--cryptpersistfile size|perc
                              Use a LUKS-encrypted 'persistence' file instead
                              of a directory (for use on FAT filesystem).
                              Format for size/percentage is the same
                              as for the '-c' parameter.
+  -F|--filesystem <fs>       Specify filesystem to create when formatting
+                             devices/containers.
+Defaults to 'ext4',
+                             Choices are btrfs,ext2,ext4,f2fs,jfs,xfs.
+                             Note that the linux partition will always be formatted as 'ext4' because extlinux is used as the BIOS bootloader.
   -P|--persistfile           Use an unencrypted 'persistence' file instead
                              of a directory (for use on FAT filesystem).
+                             Persistent data will not be migrated
+                             when switching from directory to container file.

 </code>
 Examples: